 Essential Python Tools #1: On demand pytest fixtures

-Tags: Python, Software Engineering, Testing, pytest, Essential Python Tools, fixtures
+Tags: Python, Software Engineering, Testing, Pytest, Essential Python Tools, Fixtures

 I think the dependencies you use for development should differ from the ones that you use for testing.
 It’s quite easy to introduce dependencies in your code that are based off of data or configuration that you have created outside of your codebase.
 To get around this we can use an entirely separate set of test fixtures which are created before each test run, configured, tested against and torn down when the test run is over.